kitvv/blockchain-monitoring/README.md

 If monitoring seccessully started you can access to it by visiting http://localhost:3000 admin:admin

 ## Use monitoring in your code
-BMTool provides you simple API, written in Java.
+"Blockchain Monitoring" provides you simple API, written in Java.
 Visit [link](https://github.com/blockchain-monitoring/blockchain-monitoring-api) for more information.